mxazer/DSSProject1/README.md

 #Report
 ##1.
 Introduction

 This Project contains a simple fact-based question-answering system based on Natural Language Processing.
-It uses plain text unstructured data stored locally in .txt files and attempts to build an indexed knowlegebase using Apache Lucene and OpenNLP.
+It uses plain text unstructured data stored locally in .txt files and builds an indexed database using Apache Lucene and OpenNLP.

 ##2.
 Software Features